rtiwar2/hellofresh_de_test/README.md

 ## Requirements
 - Well structured, object-oriented, documented and maintainable code.
 - Robust and resilient code.
 The application should be able to scale if data volume increases.
-- Unit tests to test the different components.
+- Unit tests for the different components.
 - Proper exception handling.
 - Documentation.
-- Solution is deployable and we can run it.
+- Solution is deployable and we can run it (locally and on a cluster).

 ## Bonus points
 - Config management.